 If you are taking any other medication (prescribed, non-prescribed, or herbal products),

-When you have a history of liver disease, kidney disease, cardiac disease, obstructive sleep apnea, COPD (Chronic Obstructive Pulmonary Disease), glaucoma, mental disorders, depression,
+When you have a history of liver disease, kidney disease, cardiac disease, obstructive sleep apnea, COPD (Chronic Obstructive Pulmonary Disease), myasthenia gravis (type of muscle disease), sleepwalking, mental disorders, depression,

 If you have undergone any type of surgery,